Maths For First Year At School

 Counting Worksheet For Preps

-This free worksheet was listed some time back.
-It can be used many times.
+This free worksheet can be used many times.
 Make multiple copies.
 Put your own sum or number fact in each blank.
+Lightly write a number in each balloon and ask the child to write over it.
+Good to colour in as well.
 Here is the link:

 In the package for Preps there is one similar sheet as well.
 Follow the link: